-- · not incurred for you or your eligible tax dependents - · not incurred during the applicable plan year - not incurred while you are participating (contributing) or had eligible carry over funds from a prior year
+- not incurred for you or your eligible tax dependents - · not incurred during the applicable plan year - not incurred while you are participating (contributing) or had eligible carry over funds from a prior year

 Expenses not eligible for reimbursement under the Health Care Spending Account include expenses that you generally cannot claim as medical deductions on your federal income tax return.
-Such ineligible expenses include, but are not limited to, cosmetic surgery, electrolysis, over-the-counter (non-prescription) medications, over-the-counter vitamins taken to maintain general health, health club membership dues and insurance premiums.
+Such ineligible expenses include, but are not limited to, cosmetic surgery, electrolysis, health club membership dues and insurance premiums.
 Therefore, they're not eligible for reimbursement through the Health Care Spending Account.